-The Trust's principal place of business is at Kalyra, 2 Kalyra Road, Belair, South Australia where it operates a residential aged care facility and a retirement village.
-The Trust also operates residential aged care facilities at McLaren Vale and Woodcroft, retirement villages at Bellevue Heights, McLaren Vale and Woodside, Affordable Housing Cottages at five metropolitan sites and Community Services in the Hills Mallee Southern, and South and East Metropolitan Adelaide Regions.
+The Trust's principal place of business is at Kalyra, 2 Kalyra Road, Belair, South Australia where it operates a residential aged care facilities at McLaren Vale and Woodcroft, retirement villages at Bellevue Heights, McLaren Vale and Woodside, Affordable Housing Cottages at five metropolitan sites and Help at Home in the Hills Mallee Southern, and South and East Metropolitan Adelaide Regions.

 Note 5.
-Restatement of comparatives
+Revenue